lyokha/nginx-haskell-module/README.md

 string instance of *doURLDecode* makes use of *view patterns* in its clauses, however this extension does not have to be declared explicitly because it was already enabled in a pragma from the wrapping haskell code provided by this module.
-In the string instance of *doURLDecode* there are explicit characters wrapped inside single quotes which are in turn escaped with backslashes to not confuse nginx parser as the haskell code itself is wrapped inside single quotes.
+In several clauses of *doURLDecode* there are explicit characters wrapped inside single quotes which are in turn escaped with backslashes to not confuse nginx parser as the haskell code itself is wrapped inside single quotes.
 Exported function *urlDecode* is defined via the string instance of